sph-mn/sph-db/other/documentation/considerations.md

   * with 8 bit type ids, negative being variable types, there are 127 ids available
   * fixed and custom size types are currently binary, string, int, uint
   * with fixed size types 2**3..2**9 inclusively that would be 7 subtypes per custom size type
+* option - selected
+  * support up to 256 because less than ~3% loss for using the variable length type is ok for larger data
+  * with 512 is too many types
 * option
+  * compile-time option only
+  * 8 bit would be to small for general usage
+  * 16 bit costs more space and might still not be enough (~524 mbit data max)
+  * 32 bit are 12.5% extra for 256 bit data and less for more data
+  * variable prefix and fixed prefix could be compile-time choosable as only few code lines are affected
+  * pro
+    * increased performance for record-ref and record-values->data (record-create), as they wouldnt have to lookup prefix size for variable types and have to write/read the prefix of various length with memcpy calls but simple variable assignments instead
+* option
   * support up to 512 as initial max fixed size
   * higher fixed size would have variable length prefix be less that 1% of payload
-* option
-  * support up to 256 because less than ~3% loss for using the variable length type is ok for larger data
-  * with 512 is too many types
-  * unset fixed size fields always take the same space while variable size fields can be minimum prefix size

 # multiple rows or one result at a time with record-read
 difference to relation read: less filters